SR Linux & YANG#

 As YANG models play a central role in SR Linux NOS, it is critical to have unobstructed access.
 With that in mind, we offer SR Linux users many ways to get ahold of SR Linux YANG models:

-2. Fetch modules from nokia/srlinux-yang-models repo.
+location. - Fetch modules from

-3. Use SR Linux YANG Browser to consume modules in a human-friendly way
+repo. - Use SR Linux YANG Browser to consume modules in a human-friendly way

 SR Linux employs a uniform mapping between a YANG module name and the CLI context, making it easy to correlate modules with CLI contexts.